amiramir96/Ex4_OOP/README.md

 the user doesnt have a control over anythin in the window beside the option to stop the game via exiting the game window:<br>
      stop the game meanwhile running, can happen by clieck: Menu (at the menu toolbar) -> exit. <br>
 <br>
-for more details about the GUI (symbol explanation, and short clip) [click here](https://github.com/amiramir96/Ex4_OOP/wiki/GUI)
+for more details about the GUI (symbol explanation, and full scenario clip) [click here](https://github.com/amiramir96/Ex4_OOP/wiki/GUI)
 <br>